Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Italy transposed the EU Falsified Medicines Directive (2011/62/EC) in 2014, but did not implement the regulations for another two years.
 As such, the online sale of medicinal products has been effective since January 2016 and remains to be fine-tuned.

 By law, the online sale of medicinal products is limited to non-prescription medicines.
 There are also subjective requirements to be considered – in particular, a mail-order business can be operated only by a pharmacy or para-pharmacy.
 Wholesalers are explicitly prohibited from undertaking this type of activity.
-Further, the regulation’s wording seems to link online businesses to physical businesses, which means that pharmacies and para-pharmacies can sell medicines via mail order only if they operate a bricks-and-mortar pharmacy.
+Further, the regulation’s wording seems to link online businesses to physical businesses, which means that pharmacies and para-pharmacies can sell medicines via mail order only if they operate a bricks-and-mortar pharmacy/para-pharmacy.

 Named patient supply